Ham Radio Exam Study Tips

 Tip #5: Stay in study mode

 Stay in Study mode, and resist the temptation to take lots of practice exams.
 Practice exams are not a good way to learn.
-Study mode has the informational texts and intelligent repetition that make our site effective.
+Study mode is your best friend — it has the informational texts and intelligent repetition that make our site the fastest and easiest way to pass your exam.

 After you've pretty much mastered the materials, there's no harm taking a few practice exams to boost your confidence for the actual exam, but those don't count towards study time.